mahyarmirrashed/generic-package-indexer/README.md

 handler code and asked it to generate the tests.
 Honestly, I wasn't really sure how to fake the I/O connections, so that probably played a substantial part in that decision.

+### Containerfile

+I used Perplexity's LLMs to generate the basic scaffolding of the Containerfile.
+However, the parts with the SHA256 hashes (to increase security) to have a non-root user, were my ideas.